zesk/build/documentation/source/guide/usage.md

-# Usage guide
+# handler guide

 [⬅ Return to top](../index.md)

-Usage is the output that a command generates when an error occurs or the user (typically) uses the `--help` argument with the command.
+handler is the output that a command generates when an error occurs or the user (typically) uses the `--help` argument with the command.

 e.g.